-The Alliance’s advocacy functions are aligned with the components of Collective Impact, an organizational framework which we use because it helps multi-sector stakeholders to collaborate more, and more effectively, on solving complex social problems.
+The Alliance’s advocacy functions are aligned with the components of Collective Impact (CI), an organizational framework that helps multi-sector stakeholders collaborate both more often and more effectively to solve complex social problems.

-The Collective Impact concept was first developed in 2011 and has since been adopted around the world to help communities make progress on many long term, complex policy challenges.
-Learn more at https://collectiveimpactforum.org/what-collective-impact
+The Collective Impact concept was first developed in 2011 and has since been adopted around the world to help communities make progress on long-term and complex policy challenges.

 - Common Agenda

 - Backbone Support

 The Alliance publishes a Legislative Agenda each year as a Common Agenda shared by the state’s broad early childhood advocacy community.
 This document focuses on specific requests for policy change or investment within an annual legislative or administrative policymaking cycle.

 The process used to create the Agenda is open and inclusive.
 Any organization is invited to propose an issue within the Alliance’s mission for consideration.
 The Steering Committee uses consensus decision-making in selecting the final issues and annually affirms the coming year’s Agenda.
 The proposing organization(s) for each issue on the Agenda then become(s) a “lead” or “leads,” meaning they are expected to provide expertise as well as drive legislative and organizing strategy.

 State legislators have seen the value in the Alliance’s collective Agenda-setting process, with Representative Brumsted noting that the Alliance, “puts your legislative goals through a rigorous process so that the final Agenda is something that we can trust has been fully vetted by all of you.
 I sincerely thank you for that hard work.”